Featured Projects

 Rx for Theft

 Most of the people who fill prescriptions are honest and do their job well.
-But some of those people in white smocks are thieves, drug addicts or both, our investigation found.
-In thirteen cases over the last decade, the public’s health was jeopardized by people with a history of substance abuse and theft were allowed to hold a license to dispense drugs at pharmacies across the state.
+But some of those people in white smocks are thieves, drug addicts or both.
+In 13 cases over a decade, the public’s health was jeopardized by people with a history of substance abuse and theft allowed to hold a license to dispense drugs at pharmacies.

 Single Parents in Poverty

 Nearly half of all births in Maine are to unmarried mothers.
 Is there a solution to the single-parent crisis?
-Not an easy one, say the experts and the people who try to help single mothers and their children, including teachers and school officials on the front lines of the crisis.
-Through our series, though, we show how they are trying.
+Not an easy one, say the experts and the people who try to help single parents and their children.
+Through this series, we show how they are trying.

 Troubled Minds